Advanced Fonts with XeLaTeX

 \maketitle

-- Add text in a different font by typing it inside curly brackets.
-Copy and paste the below line between your
+- Change the font Copy and paste the below line between your

 - Add a font package for Japanese, Chinese, or Korean